 Find lodging during big trade shows like this one can be really tricky.
 Rooms fill up quickly and those that are still available usually cost a fortune.
 Your best bet is to rent a room or an apartment with Airbnb, where there seem to be some apartments still available for next week at about 100 euros per night.

-Alternatively, you could consider staying in one of the towns just outside of Milan, such as Pavia, a pretty university town very well connected to Milan both by train (30 minutes, timetable here) and bus (40 minutes, timetable here).
+Alternatively, you could consider staying in one of the towns outside of Milan you can easily travel from by public transport.
+One of these is Pavia, a university town with great connections to Milan both by train (30 minutes, timetable here) and bus (40 minutes, timetable here)

 Need to fuel up?

 Running from one event to the other can be exhausting, so bring with you some snacks and water.
-You’ll likely find some drinks and finger food in most venues, especially from late afternoon, like at Design Cheers, the free wine tasting event at Appartamento Lago di Brera (via Brera 30, every day from 6:30 pm to 8 pm).
+You’ll likely find some drinks and finger food in most venues, especially from late afternoon, such as Design Cheers, the free wine tasting event at Appartamento Lago di Brera (via Brera 30, every day from 6:30pm to 8pm).

 Bar Luce – Fondazione Prada